monome/docs/norns/study-3.md

 Before we dive in, here is some terminology which is mentioned throughout this study:

-- **evaluate**: when we run our script, matron (which manages the norns Lua environment) will evaluate all of our script's code and if there are no errors, it will run the script.
+- **evaluate**: When we run our script, matron (which manages the norns Lua environment) will evaluate all of our script's code and if there are no errors, it will run the script.
 Evaluating code just means submitting it to the system for parsing -- if the code has no errors, then the code is stored in the short-term memory for execution as part of our script.

-- **global and local scope**: functions and variables throughout our script can either be known to the entire script (and maiden's command line), or they can be unique to a specific section.
+- **global and local scope**: Functions and variables throughout our script can either be known to the entire script (and maiden's command line), or they can be unique to a specific section.
 By default, everything in Lua is global unless it's declared as `local`.
 For example, clear any previous code in the editor and start anew with:

 	```lua
 	-- study 3